MicrosoftDocs/azure-devops-docs/docs/artifacts/tutorials/private-powershell-library.md

 This section guides you through authenticating with a feed as a PowerShell repository and consuming a module hosted in your feed:

-1. Run the following command in a PowerShell prompt window to set up your credentials for authenticating with Azure Artifacts.
+1. In a PowerShell prompt window, run the following command to set up your credentials.
 Replace the placeholders with the appropriate information.

     ```powershell
     $patToken = "<PERSONAL_ACCESS_TOKEN>" | ConvertTo-SecureString -AsPlainText -Force